 FOK vs GTC Execution Semantics

-Fill-or-Kill attempts first for maker fee savings, Good-Til-Canceled is the fallback.
+Fill-or-Kill attempts first for execution certainty and speed, Good-Til-Canceled is the fallback for resting orders at the maker price.
 The HE-06 bug: status=live means pending on the book, not filled.
 How to distinguish resting orders from actual fills.

-The HE-06 bug looked like a ghost trade.
-Hermes logged "order placed" and moved on to the next signal.
+A fill-detection bug (internally tracked as HE-06) looked like a ghost trade.
+Agent Framework logged "order placed" and moved on to the next signal.
 The wallet balance showed a small debit.
 But the position never appeared in the resolver, and the PnL never materialized.

-The root cause was a single line of logic: Hermes was treating status=live as a successful fill.
+The root cause was a single line of logic: Agent Framework was treating status=live as a successful fill.

 The Semantics

-Polymarket's order creation endpoint returns a JSON blob with a status field.
-That field has several possible values, and only one of them means the order actually traded:
+Polymarket's order placement endpoint returns a JSON blob with a status field.
+The documented placement statuses are live, matched, delayed, and unmatched — and only one of them means the order actually traded:

 | Status | Meaning |